oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 occur naturally.

 Although they may appear severely limited at first glance, dedicated islanders are capable of achieving impressive levels.
-They also come in many flavours!
+They also come in many flavours!:

-DEX is perhaps the most important stat for islanders, as it improves their minimum damage per hit, thus bringing them closer to one-shotting the monsters of Maple Island — islanders with high DEX are known as “DEXlanders”.
-Likewise, islanders with high STR are known as “STRlanders”.
-Islanders who focus on LUK and use claws (like the Magical Mitten) may be known as “LUKlanders”.
-Islanders who add enough AP into STR, INT, & LUK to equip every weapon on the island (including the Leather Purse and the Metal Wand) may be known as “perfectlanders”.
-And, last but not least, islanders who exclusively make use of the Metal Wand are called “magelanders” — magelanders fight almost exclusively with the Three Snails skill.
+#### Subspecies

+- Magelander: Exclusively uses the Metal Wand, and mostly fights by using the Three Snails skill.
+- DEXlander: Has high DEX.
+- STRlander: Has high STR.
+- LUKlander: Has high LUK, and uses claws (e.g. the Magical Mitten).
+- Perfectlander: Has enough STR, INT, & LUK to equip any weapon on the island (including the Leather Purse and the Metal Wand).
+- Hybridlander: Is a hybrid of two or more of the above.
+STR/DEX and DEX/LUK hybrids are particularly common.

 <details>
 <summary>Further reading about the islander</summary>